senbox-org/smos-box/smos-reader/src/main/resources/org/esa/smos/dataio/smos/dddb/bands/README.txt

     Name            Type            Explanation

-    visible         boolean         should the band appear in the BEAM product tree? band            string          band name used in BEAM dataset         string          the name of the dataset in the product file pol             int             polarization
+    visible         boolean         should the band appear in the SNAP product tree? band            string          band name used in SNAP dataset         string          the name of the dataset in the product file pol             int             polarization
     sampleModel     int             0, 1, 2